Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:preliminaries} introduces the main setting and the required notations, while Section \ref{sec:model} describes the considered mixed-dimensional elasticity problem.
+Section \ref{sec:model-problem-preliminary} introduces the mathematical model from an abstract perspective, while Section \ref{sec:model} describes the considered mixed-dimensional elasticity problem and its variational formulation.
 The reduced Lagrange multiplier formulation is introduced and analyzed in Section \ref{sec:reduced}.
 The numerical results are presented and discussed in Sections \ref{sec:numerics}, while Section \ref{sec:conclusions} draws the concluding remarks.